homanchou/xr/book/03-Starting-the-Project.md

   end
 ```

 If you run your server and visit http://localhost:4000/rooms you should see a CRUD UI where you can add some rooms.
-Go ahead and create a few rooms and try out all the CRUD abilities.
+Go ahead and play with the UI.
+Create a few rooms and try out all the CRUD abilities.
 Pretty neat considering we got all this functionality without need to write much code.

 ### Return to Index After Room Create